haruishi43/equilib/README.md

 pers_img = equi2pers(equi_img, rot, sampling_method="faster")
 ```

 The API for each module is pretty similar.
-Documentation is WIP.
+For more information, take a look in [.readme](.readme/)

 ### Coordinate System: